 - In October 2009, Abbass was selected as the first Ashoka Fellow from the Arab community in Israel for his social entrepreneurship in creating the first organization of its kind for people with disabilities in Israel.
-Ashoka – Innovators for the Public – is the global association of the world’s leading social entrepreneurs: people with system changing solutions for the world’s most urgent social problems.
-Abbass was nominated the same year to the Advisory Committee to the Israeli Ministry of Justice Commission for Equal Rights for Persons with Disabilities, advocating on behalf of all Arab persons with disabilities in Israel.
+Ashoka – Innovators for the Public – is the global association of the world’s leading social entrepreneurs: people with system-changing solutions for the world’s most urgent social problems.
+Abbass was nominated the same year to the Advisory Committee of the Israeli Ministry of Justice Commission for Equal Rights for Persons with Disabilities, advocating on behalf of all Arab persons with disabilities in Israel.

 - In 2008, Abbass was honored by the US Department of State as the “Alumni Member of the Month” of the International Visitor Leadership Program (IVLP), and presented on ‘Accessibility and Equality for People with Disabilities’.
-His program included visits to Washington DC, Baltimore and New York City.
+His program included visits to Washington DC, Baltimore, and New York City.

 - Previously, Abbass volunteered at the Study Center for the Blind at the Hebrew University in Jerusalem from 1996-1999, at Bizchut – the Israel Human Rights Center for People with Disabilities from 2001-2002, and at the Arab Association for Human Rights from 2002-2003.
 Abbass also ran his own law practice between 2004 and 2006.